 So – every year at the start of the year, I write the relevant names on the right dates in my diary.
-I do it – I don’t moan, I just do it – usually between Christmas and New year while watching a good programme on TV!
+I do it – I don’t moan, I just do it – usually between Christmas and New year while watching a good programme on TV.

 Planning is key to success

-Of course, its all very well looking and seeing that someones birthday is coming up – but what about ensuring they get a card/present etc… on the right day?
+Of course, it’s all very well looking and seeing that someones birthday is coming up – but what about ensuring they get a card/present etc… on the right day?

 This way I save money and time, but get a gorgeous present for people (usually better than the budget would allow if I went out in non sale time – so everyones a winner!).

-On a regular basis (usually monthly) I then check whats coming up, work out what I have already and what I still need to get and how much time I need to allow for ordering things, and then this shopping gets added to my shopping list and done on my errands day with the knowledge that its being done in plenty of time for the special day.
+On a regular basis (usually monthly) I then check what’s coming up, work out what I have already and what I still need to get and how much time I need to allow for ordering things, and then this shopping gets added to my shopping list and done on my errands day with the knowledge that it’s being done in plenty of time for the special day.

 Spending the time to set the system up will be worth it as you won’t forget a birthday again!

-There are no miracle cures for not forgetting a birthday, but putting in a little time up front can save loads of time and hassle over the year, so is really worth it – otherwise you are just chasing your tail with that uncertain feeling of whether you have remembered or not – and who wants that?
+There are no miracle cures for not forgetting a birthday, but putting in a little time up front can save loads of time and hassle over the year, so is really worth it – otherwise you’re just chasing your tail with that uncertain feeling of whether you have remembered or not – and who wants that?

 Good luck – and I really hope this method works well for you in the same way it has for me.